 - NOTE: No need at this time for canned soups or canned vegetables

-HANCOCK HOPE HOUSE Donations are needed for Hancock Hope House, our local ministry partner in Greenfield.
-Your donations can help area homeless get a new start.
+HANCOCK HOPE HOUSE, our local ministry partner in Greenfield, needs donations to help area homeless get a new start.
 Drop off donations directly to Hancock Hope House.

 The following items are needed: